mimuki/halley/README.md

 - Add your own shortcuts, or change them by editing the source code directly

 - Check out `preview.rc` to tweak what the preview window shows (enable favourites, change colours, that sort of thing)

-- handle showing notifications, or making posts that mention you more prominent?

 - I added multi account support, but why not default to the old behaviour if no account is given?